MartynaIwaniec/hangmanUG/README.md

 - You can also guess by typing the whole word!
 If you guess right, you will win the game.
 If you guess wrong, you will see **Wpisz tylko jedną literę.**

-Then, the program will ask you to enter your name in order to save it to the winners list.
+Then, the program will ask you to enter your name to save it to the winners' list.
  ![alt text](https://i.imgur.com/6RmGuyE.png)

 - If you have problems with guessing the right letters, you can always use a lifeline by typing **pomoc**.